Corazon

 Sharon Bass

-I began my yoga practice in 2007 when a coworker told me yoga helped her back pain.
-After attending one class, I realized that yoga was more than just a body in motion - it became a lifestyle for me.
-I retired from a 35+ year career as an RN in June 2015.
-My interest in meditation led me to become a certified Primordial Sound Meditation instructor from The Chopra Center in October 2014.
-I completed Rasika yoga teacher training in November 2015 and have been teaching ever since.
-I continue taking workshops and attend retreats yearly.
+Sharon began her yoga practice in 2007 when a coworker had shared that yoga helped her back pain.
+After attending one class, Sharon realized that yoga was more than just a body in motion - it became a lifestyle.
+She retired from a 35+ year career as an RN in June 2015.
+Her interest in meditation led her to become a certified Primordial Sound Meditation instructor from The Chopra Center in October 2014.
+She completed Rasika Yoga Teacher Training in November 2015 and have been teaching ever since.
+Upon teaching, she loves to continue taking workshops and attends yearly retreats.

 Missy LeAna Jones

-I started practicing yoga in 2014.
-I received my 230 hour Certification in July 2018 from Asheville Yoga Center, and my RYT 200 from the Yoga Alliance in August 2018.
-I received my 500-hour Certification in August 2020 from Asheville Yoga Center.
-I opened my yoga studio, Inscape Yoga, in November 2019.
-I closed the brick-and-mortar building for Inscape Yoga in July 2022 to pursue getting my Yoga Therapy Certification.
-I am currently enrolled at My Vinyasa Practice for my Yoga Therapy Certification.
-I hope to have this completed by March 2024.
+Missy LeAna started practicing yoga in 2014.
+She received her 200 hour Certification in July 2018 and her 500 hour Certification in 2020 from Asheville Yoga Center, and her RYT 200 from the Yoga Alliance in August 2018.
+She opened her own yoga studio, Inscape Yoga, in November 2019 and closed the brick-and-mortar building for Inscape Yoga in July 2022 to pursue a Certification in Yoga Therapy.